 After nearly 77 years serving trains (until 1967), trucks, and automobiles (up to 240,000 per day by 2013), the eastern span of the San Francisco-Oakland Bay Bridge (known locally as the Bay Bridge), was closed to traffic and replaced by a new span.
 The 1,400 foot long, 40 million pound cantilever span (the longest in the United States and 3rd longest in the world) began the long process of being disassembled, and an esteemed colleague

 had the acumen to rescue several beautiful lattice beams that had served as wind-bracing underneath the road decking.
-A small, 1,800 pound section of one of these beams now proudly serves as the new conference table for nicholsbooth Architects (www.nicholsbooth.com
+A small, 1,800 pound section of one of these beams serves as the conference table for Revel Architecture and Design (www.revelers.com

 ) in downtown San Francisco.